bchugg/stat-map/bounded scalar concentration.md

 \theta(x) = \frac{1}{\sqrt{2\pi}} e^{x^2/2}\int_x^\infty e^{-u^2/2}\d u,
 $$
 which is of the order $\sigma/t$.
 Therefore, for $t\leq \sigma^2/(Bc)$, we have $Bc/\sigma<\sigma/t$.
 Hence the multiplier on the left hand side of the exponential is of the order $1/t$, which is clearly an improvement over Hoeffding's bound above.

+Talagrand [proved this bound in 1995](http://www.numdam.org/item/AIHPB_1995__31_4_689_0.pdf), and it was the first improvement since Hoeffding's original article in 1963.

 ## Bentkus' inequality
 Bentkus' inequality is another way to recover the missing factor of $t$.
 The approach is significantly different from Talagrand's, and is based on [[interpolating between Markov and Chernoff]].
 Instead of applying Markov's inequality to the exponential, we apply it to the function $h_\alpha(x) = ( 1 + x/\alpha)_+^\alpha$ for any $\alpha \geq 0$ and obtain, for $X_1,\dots,X_n$ independent with finite variance,